 Alpha-adrenergic receptor antagonists such as tamsulosin are first-line treatment for BPH, and they work by decreasing the sympathetic action at the bladder outlet allowing for easier excretion of urine.
 Note that certain alpha-antagonists such as terazosin, prazosin and doxazosin appear on the 2015 Beers Criteria for medications which should be used with caution in older patients due to the risk of orthostatic hypotension.5 However, this refers to their use as antihypertensives.
 When starting alpha-1 adrenergic antagonists, it is important to begin with the lowest possible dose and titrate up as needed.
 Note that Prazosin is not recommended for the treatment of BPH related symptoms due to the high incidence of side effects.2 Note that alpha-adrenergic antagonists must not be initiated prior to planned cataracts surgery due to the association of their use with intraoperative floppy iris syndrome noted during cataracts surgery; of all alpha-1 adrenergic antagonist, tamsulosin is the most frequently implicated.
 If a patient is already on tamsulosin, there is no clear evidence that stopping the medication before cataract surgery will prevent the occurrence of intraoperative floppy iris syndrome.2,4

 5-alpha reductase inhibitors work by decreasing prostatic volume which ultimately alleviates symptoms of BPH although they work much slower than alpha-adrenergic antagonists.
 Occasionally, both drug classes will be used in a combination regimen.
-5-alpha reductase inhibitors work by delaying progression of disease in patients with BPH.
+5-alpha reductase inhibitors work by delaying the progression of disease in patients with BPH.
 They are particularly useful in preventing episodes of acute urinary retention and eventually alleviating the need for surgery.
-5-alpha reductase inhibitors are more efficient in patients with significantly enlarged prostate as determined on physical examination.
+5-alpha reductase inhibitors are more efficient in patients with a significantly enlarged prostate as determined on physical examination.
 Drugs in this class are less effective at alleviating lower urinary tract symptoms compared to alpha-adrenergic inhibitors.
 Examples of medications in this drug class include dutasteride and finasteride.
 Note that dutasteride is associated with longer side effects due to its long half-life of approximately 5 weeks.
 Side effects of dutasteride include decreased libido, impotence, breast tenderness and enlargement.2,3,4 Finasteride can only be administered in patients who are able to swallow whole pills because it cannot be crushed.

 Combination therapy using 5-alpha reductase inhibitors and alpha-adrenergic inhibitors work more effectively than either drug classes by itself.
 Currently, finasteride and doxazosin are used in combination while dutasteride and tamsulosin are used in combination.2,3,4